 It’s not a secret that employees thrive when working from home.

-Telecommuters tend to do their tasks on their own time and their own spaces such as coffee shops.
-Not only it increases morale but it increases productivity too.
+Telecommuters tend to do their tasks on their own time and in their own spaces, such as coffee shops.
+Not only it increases morale, but it increases productivity too.

 Like it or not, telecommuting jobs are here to stay.
 In fact, it has been on the rise in the last few years.

-Tips To Manage Telecommuting Employees
+7 Best Tips To Manage Telecommuting Employees

 1. Quality Communication Tools

 Thankfully, nowadays, this isn’t going to be a problem.
 Our world is already designed to be everything accessible from home.

-Now that we have established that there is no shortage of tools, your main obstacle is going to get people to actually use it productively.
-Your communication plan should highlight:
+Now that we have established no shortage of tools, your primary obstacle will get people to actually use them productively.

-- How and when employees will coordinate with the rest of their team?
+- How and when will employees coordinate with the rest of their team?

-- How employees are expected to handle customers/clients?
+- How are employees expected to handle customers/clients?